- In This Section

 - Project SEARCH

 - School to Work Adjustment Program

 - GoodGuides® Science Camp

 It is the goal of Goodwill Youth Programs to provide work experience and/or academic activities to enable students to be work ready upon graduation.

-Raising a child takes parents, schools, community groups, and others working together to ensure that they will succeed.
-Goodwill Industries of the Valleys is committed to helping today’s youth become ready for what lies ahead.
+Successfully raising a child takes parents, schools, community groups, and others working together.
+Goodwill is committed to helping today’s youth become ready for what lies ahead.
 Through quality programs, Goodwill will help a generation of youth establish the skills, values, and connections they need to become capable, independent, and actively engaged members of their community.

-Goodwill programs serve youth between the ages of 8 and 21 throughout the Shenandoah, New River, and Roanoke Valleys.
-Although the different programs offered provide varying levels of services based on the needs of the individual, all have the same basic goal; to provide work experience and/or academic activities to enable students to be work ready upon graduation from high school.
+Goodwill programs serve youth ages 7 to 24 throughout the Shenandoah, New River, and Roanoke Valleys.
+Although the different programs offered provide varying levels of services, based on the needs of the individual, all have the same basic goal; to provide work experience and/or academic activities to enable students to be work ready and prepared for their future.

 Programs Available for Youth

-- Reality Check - A fun, real, and interactive program that allows youth to get a glimpse at what lies ahead in the “real world”.
-View the Reality Check video.
+- Reality Check – An interactive, financial fitness activity that allows youth to get a glimpse at reality, while understanding the connection between education, work, and the lifestyle they want to have in the future.
+View the Reality Check video

 For additional information on the above services please click on the links to the left for the respective program.